tassia/vanierFLOSS/FLOSSDays/FLOSSDayF23/README.md

 We started the day with an introduction to FLOSS and licenses, then we built the schedule with topics collected from the registration form, plus some requets and offers of topics on the day.

-To define the schedule we had a show of hands on the proposed topics and sessoins were ordered taking into consideration its popularity as well as a few requests to accomodate when people had to leave.
+To define the schedule we had a show of hands on the proposed topics and sessions were ordered taking into consideration its popularity as well as a few requests to accomodate when people had to leave.

-[ADD SCHEDULE]
+Covered topics:
+- Intro to FLOSS, Open Culture and Licensing (Tassia)
+- Git, github & profile (Giuliana)
+- Improving Security using RPi (Justin)
+- Intro & contributing to Debian (Tassia)
+- Fediverse (Tony)
+- Intro to Devops (Giuliana)
+- Video Game emulation with RetroPie (Tony)
+- Projects in electronics (Andreea)
+- Radio Pyo: Free music written in Python (Tiago)
+- Personal weather station with Raspberry Pi (Tiago)
+- 3D printing: the process to print the FLOSS Day key chain (Tony)

-[ADD PIC SELECTION]
+[FIXME: ADD PIC SELECTION]

 Lunch and snacks
 ================